Pushrod; throw-out bearing; lever at rear of transmission; cables (and problems with even brand-new ones);

 Here is a major hint.
-This is NOT factory information.
+Some of this is NOT factory information.
 When you disassemble a clutch, for whatever reason, one of the things almost always done is to check the friction disc for thickness.
 This means from one side to the other.
 I do it near the outer edge, and at about 3/4 of the way to the center of the lining.
 Other checks are the spring (relaxed mode) height, and condition of the other parts in the clutch assembly.
 New friction discs are about 6 mm thickness (some variation, fractions of a mm, over the years.
 BMW says to replace the disc at 4.50 mm.
 On an Airhead, getting to the clutch is pretty easy, so whether or not to replace a disc at 5 mm or even a bit less, is a judgment call.
 If doing the work yourself, you might consider letting it go, so long as the clutch is not slipping in top gear with heavy throttle and goodly rpm, all of which are worst case.
 One of the big decisions, and this is the HINT, is what parts need replacing, if any, if the friction disc is going to be replaced.
 You may hear advice that the parts that push against the disc, on both sides, need replacing.
 But, how do you know?
 There are no specifications on the DISHING type of wear that IS one of the main reason to replace the parts (and deep scoring, etc.).
 Some of us know what works, and what does not, and we might check 'dishing' with feeler gauges on a precision flat surface.
-Here comes your hint!......measure the disc friction area near the outer edge, then in some, and then near the inner edge.
+Here comes your hint! : measure the disc friction area near the outer edge, then in somewhat, and then near the inner edge.
 Do this with a micrometer, not the wide jaws of a vernier caliper.
 If the thickness is pretty good for all three checks, you are VERY LIKELY not going to need the other clutch parts.
-How much difference? maybe 0.015 is about the max.
+How much difference? maybe 0.015" is about the max.
 If less than that as a variable, you probably can just replace the friction disc, only.